mboldrick/invoice2/Development Notes.md

 ## Features and Functions

 #### High Priority (Must Have)
+- crud: add confirmation modal for deletions
+- crud: "Back to list" on show page can't use previous() *if* I am going to use that route after I edit a record.

 #### Medium Priority (Need to / Should Have)
+- crud: learn about $client->path() from Laracasts
+- crud: add column sorting
+- crud: add pevious and next buttons to Show page, allowing for sorted tables
+- forms: add autofocus using JavaScript, as FireFox doesn't support the html directive document.getElementById('element').focus();
+- test routes with non-existent ids

 #### Low Priority (Nice-to-Have)
+- crud: after adding a client, return to the index, but on the page where the new record has been added, taking sorting into consideration.
+- pagination: make number of records per page a dropdown selection (e.g., 10, 25, 50)
+- forms: copy Bootstrap's "X" in right side of form fields with errors (is-invalid)
+- general: implement bumpver.sh to update version number of some file when release branches are created.

 ## User Stories

 ## Entities (tables, objects)
 1. Client